Banks steer Europeans out of funds to boost deposits

 Baratta warned, however, that sales in the UK turned negative in the third quarter of 2011 as the euro zone debt crisis hit sentiment even among Britain's hardy investors.

-Lipper data also shows that while Europeans redeemed fund investments in all asset classes, stocks are the most out of favor.
+Lipper data also shows that while Europeans redeemed fund investments in all asset classes, stocks are the most out of favour.

 Outflows from equity funds were 31 billion euros in August and 21 billion in September.
 Bonds were down nearly 13 billion euros and 17 billion euros in August and September respectively.